 - Light daily cleaning and some light lifting required

 - Other duties as assigned

-Download a PDF version of this posting here.
+Download a copy of this job posting here.

 Meriya is the Store Manager and will likely be the first person to greet you when you arrive at the store.
 Meriya is responsible for managing volunteers, sourcing products and supporting clients and counsellors in their practice.
 Meriya studied at Quest University with a focus on sociology, art and education and examined the intersectional nature of mental health in a cumulative art project exploring student experiences of mental health at university.
 She has an interdisciplinary background working as a residential counsellor, outdoor educator, thrift shop manager, bus driver, photographer and artist.
 She is hoping to pursue graduate studies in Social work and continue building her skills as a community organizer and artist.